 Choosing how your business accepts payments is not just a technical decision—it’s a structural one.
 One of the most common (and most misunderstood) comparisons business owners face is merchant account vs payment aggregator.

 At first glance, both options allow you to accept credit and debit cards.
 But beneath the surface, they operate very differently.
+The traditional method of accepting payments involved setting up an individual merchant account, which was often more complex and costly for small businesses compared to modern payment aggregators.
 Those differences affect your risk exposure, pricing stability, cash flow, account control, and long-term scalability.

 This guide explains the merchant account vs payment aggregator decision in plain language, outlines how each model works, and helps you determine which is appropriate for your business today—and as you grow.